 Our research focus

 Learn more about the three technologies we’re focusing on:

 - The Green Machine: A hydrothermal process that can fully separate and recycle cotton and polyester blends into new fibres and cellulose powder, a full-scale machine is now being implemented at a factory in Asia.

 - The Brewery: Explores a biological method to recycle blends, the goal is to use a low energy, low impact method to effectively recycle used materials.

-- The Mini Mill: A miniaturized recycling machine, to make consumers understand the possibilities of garment recycling and nudge them to hand in their unwanted clothes for recycling instead of throwing it away.
+- The G2G: A miniaturized recycling machine, to make consumers understand the possibilities of garment recycling and nudge them to hand in their unwanted clothes for recycling instead of throwing it away.

 The collaboration in detail

 The Recycling Revolution is made of a portfolio of several sub projects and features, focusing on the full circle of what is needed to close the loop for fashion.
 The scope includes research on several methods for recycling, as well as sorting and de-colouring, as these are core challenges for a commercially viable textile recycling solution.

 Within recycling, the project explores different methods to separate and recycle fiber blends made from the three main types of textile material: